Carbon capture and global warming

 What is Indian government’s plan with respect to carbon capture?

-The Indian government's plans are more in the realm of 'nature-based solutions'.
+The government’s own plans are more in the realm of ‘nature-based solutions’.
 It is very difficult to see technology CCS coming up in India, unless financially supported by the developed countries.

 Premium 5-seat SUV makes a comeback.
 Can it bring some excitement into the segment?